Guardians of the Free Republics: Aftermath

 In March 2011, an "elder" of the Guardians of the Free Republics organization named Samuel Lynn Davis pleaded guilty to 31 counts of money laundering in Federal district court in Nevada.
 Davis was snared in a sting operation after he agreed to launder more than $1.29 million in what he believed to be illicit funds.
 Davis accepted $73,782 in fees to launder the money, not realizing he was dealing with Federal law enforcement agents.
 In October 2011, Davis was sentenced to four years and nine months in Federal prison, and was ordered to pay over $95,000 in restitution.
-As of late July 2012, Davis had been classified as a fugitive, having failed to surrender to authorities to begin his prison sentence in June 2012.
+In late July 2012 Davis was classified as a fugitive after having failed to surrender to authorities to begin his prison sentence in June 2012.
 On August 7, 2012, Davis was arrested by sheriff's deputies in White Earth, North Dakota.
-Davis is incarcerated at the Federal Correctional Institution – La Tuna in Anthony, Texas, near El Paso, and was released on April 24, 2017.
+Davis was incarcerated at the Federal Correctional Institution – La Tuna in Anthony, Texas, near El Paso, and was released on April 24, 2017.